am2998/Arch-Lab/README.md

-# 🧪 Lab
+# 🧪 Arch-Lab

-This is a personal repository created to make code experiments.
+This is a personal repository created to make Arch Linux code experiments.

 ## 📂 Repository Structure